ADVISORI Logo

 What is Robotic Process Automation (RPA) and how does it work?

-🤖 How RPA Works:
+🤖 How RPA works:

 • They can read, extract, process, enter, and transfer data between systems

-📋 Typical Use Cases:
+📋 Typical use cases:

 • Data entry and transfer between different systems

-• Execution of validation and verification processes
+• Execution of validation and review processes

 • Execution of rule-based decision processes

-💼 Types of RPA Bots:
+💼 Types of RPA bots:

-• Unattended Bots: Work completely autonomously on servers, without human interaction
+• Unattended Bots: Operate fully autonomously on servers without human interaction

 • Hybrid Bots: Combine both approaches for more complex process automationsUnlike traditional process automation, which requires deep system integrations, RPA can be implemented quickly and offers a non-invasive way to increase process efficiency and relieve employees of monotonous tasks.

-Which processes are particularly well-suited for automation with RPA?
+Which processes are particularly well suited for automation with RPA?

-🎯 Ideal Process Characteristics for RPA Automation:
+🎯 Ideal process characteristics for RPA automation:

 • Repetitive: Frequently recurring tasks with consistent workflows